harshpandit2004/Goal-Decimator/README.md

 - Users can add unique individual goals with automatically generated random keys.
 - Scrollable list of goals implemented using FlatList.
 - Implemented component compartmentalization and create a hierarchical object model for better organization and reusability.
-- Implement a method to remove a goal when it is tapped or when a button on it is pressed.
+- Implemented a method to remove a goal when it is tapped or when a button on it is pressed.

 ## Features to be Added

 - None.
-Project Completed and Terminated.
+Developmental Phase Completed and Terminated.
+Deployment yet to be learnt.